kerimembel/Airline-Simulator/README.md

 > **Note:** To run the application with Docker, you must have Docker installed on your computer.

-Go to the directory where the project is located on Command Line.
+After running Docker, go to the directory where the project is located on Command Line.

 With this command, the previously created .jar file is built with Docker.